 Dave: Well, it creates emptiness.
-I mean it raises more questions than it answers actually.
-I remember a scientist friend of mine, one of really the top scientists in the world, saying you know it’s like a hall of mirrors that just keeps going on, ever receding in images.
-He said every door science opens, there are ten unopened doors on the other side.
-And the more we learn, the more we realize we don’t know.
-You talk about cloning or some of the things that we’re doing today.
-These raise moral issues and of course, science is amoral.
+I mean, it raises more questions than it answers, actually.
+I remember a scientist friend of mine, one of, really, the top scientists in the world, saying you know it’s like a hall of mirrors that just keeps going on, in ever-receding in images.
+He said, “Every door science opens, there are ten unopened doors on the other side.
+And the more we learn, the more we realize we don’t know.”
+You talk about cloning or some of the things that we’re doing today—these raise moral issues, and, of course, science is amoral.
 It doesn’t have any answers for these questions.
 You can feel satisfied for awhile with your TV and your VCR and your computer and all the great things that you can do that you couldn’t do a century ago, but it doesn’t satisfy the human heart.

 Tom: Also the new physics, quantum physics, hasn’t that at least made these spiritual ideas more acceptable for those who were kind of moving out of materialism, scientific materialism?